Texas State Bobcats: Softball

-Assisting Woodard for the last six seasons (2015–Present) is Cat Osterman, a four-time collegiate All-American at the University of Texas and two-time Olympic medalist.
+Assisting Woodard for six seasons (2015–2020) was Cat Osterman, a four-time collegiate All-American at the University of Texas and two-time Olympic medalist.
 Osterman's coaching experience includes a three-year stint as the head coach at Division II St. Edward's University from 2012 to 2014 and another three-year stay as an assistant at DePaul University from 2008 to 2010.
 Osterman also served as a student assistant at the University of Texas for the 2007 season.

 Tennis

 The women's tennis program has won four conference titles (two Lone Star Conference, two Southland Conference), last winning in 1989.
 The team plays home matches at the Bobcat Tennis Complex, which has a grandstand with a seating capacity of 200.

 Track & field

-The Bobcat men's track & field teams, indoor and outdoor, have won 17 conference championships (three Lone Star Conference, one Gulf Star Conference, 10 Southland Conference, 1 Western Athletic Conference and two Sun Belt Championship), last winning in 2019 (outdoor).
+The Bobcat men's track & field teams, indoor and outdoor, have won 17 conference championships (three Lone Star Conference, one Gulf Star Conference, 10 Southland Conference, 1 Western Athletic Conference and two Sun Belt Conference championships), last winning in 2019 (outdoor).
 The program has placed an athlete on the Division I All-American Team 29 times, claimed five Division I medals, and has two Olympians, Charles Austin, who has participated in the Olympics three times winning one gold medal and pole vaulter Logan Cunningham who participated in 2016.

 The Bobcat women's track & field teams, indoor and outdoor, have won 18 conference championships (one Gulf Star Conference and 10 Southland Conference, 2 Western Athletic Conference, five Sun Belt Conference), last coming in 2019 (indoor).
 Members of the team have placed on the All-American Team 15 times.
 The program boasts three Olympians who have competed a combined five times, Brigette Foster who placed in the semi-finals in 2004, Liudmila Litvinova who won the silver medal in the 2008 games and Anicka Newell who participated in the 2016 games.